-Last Updated on 12 May, 2020 by Therobusttrader
+Last Updated on 24 November, 2020 by Samuelsson

 There are many trading indicators out there to choose from as a technical trader.
 While they all have their differences both when it comes to the formulas they rely on and the type of data they analyze, they have one thing in common, namely that they make the movements of the markets easier to interpret.
 One trading indicator which makes use of two individual data streams to analyze the markets, is the On Balance Volume indicator, often called “OBV”.

 OBV is a trading indicator that combines the direction of the price with volume, to give us a sense of the strength of the trend at the moment.
 As such, OBV becomes a confirmation tool to gauge the likelihood that the trend is going to continue in the current direction.

 In this article, we’ll go through how some traders choose to use the indicator, in line with the traditional interpretation.
 You’ll also learn the main differences between the OBV and the RSI, as well as the main limitations of the indicator.